Lake George (New South Wales): History

 The foreshore of what is now known as Lake George mainly lies within the traditional lands of the Gundungarra, but its south-western foreshore is at the extreme east of the traditional lands of the Ngunnawal people.
 These two peoples spoke a very similar, if not identical, language.
 The traditional lands of the Ngarigo people probably also extend to the lake's southern shoreline, in the area now known as Bungendore.
 The lake lies not far from the traditional lands of the Walbanga people (a group of the Yuin from the upper Shoalhaven catchment), to the east.
+Backed artefact manufacturing workshops have been identified at the lake, dating back to the late Holocene.
+Based on the recurring shapes of the stone artefacts, these workshops have been interpreted as a place where broken composite tools were being rehafted.

 The local indigenous people called the lake Werriwa (originally spelled Weereewa in the journals of the explorers who noted the name), which may mean "bad water"; even when full, the lake is one of the saltiest bodies of water in inland NSW, almost as saline as seawater.
 However, the name is also similar to regional indigenous word for eagle, which often fly there.
 One of the original 75 electoral divisions of the Australian House of Representatives in 1901 was named "Werriwa", the original Aboriginal name of the lake.
 By 1913, it no longer included the lake, and the electorate is currently centred in the south-western suburbs of Sydney.

 The first European to visit the lake was Joseph Wild on 19 August 1820, and it was named for King George III on 28 October 1820 by Governor Lachlan Macquarie, who was touring the area as part of a Royal Commission inquiring into the condition of the Colony.
 Land grants on the northern shoreline of the lake had been made to colonial settlers as early as 1824.